eadf/boostvoronoi.rs/README.md

 vb.with_vertices(p.iter()).unwrap();
 vb.with_segments(s.iter()).unwrap();

-// this will generate a the list of cells, edges and circle events (aka vertices) let result = vb.construct().unwrap();
+// this will generate the list of cells, edges and circle events (aka vertices) let result = vb.construct().unwrap();
 ```
 Edges may become curves when line segments are used as input, see the example code for discretization and interpolation.